Dangerous & Defective Products

 Our goal is to help our clients recover the maximum compensation that the law allows.

-Discuss Your Defective Product Claim with our Syracuse or Attorney Product Liability Lawyer
+Discuss Your Defective Product Claim with our Albany Product Liability Attorneys

 If you believe a defective and dangerous consumer product caused you or a loved one to suffer serious injuries, contact Powers & Santola, LLP, today.
 Our product defect lawyers are ready to provide a free consultation and review of your case.

-Call us now in Albany or Syracuse or contact us online.
+Call us now in Albany, Syracuse, or Rochester, or contact us online.